breatheco-de/content/src/content/lesson/what-is-the-internet.md

 ## The Web Browser

 Remember how we said servers are the building lots?
-Well, to host a website, servers must meet all the requirements necessary so that the web page won’t crash (just like the building lots).
+Well, to host a website, servers must meet all the requirements necessary so that the web pages won’t crash (just like the building lots).

 Websites reside on servers.
 When users want to visit websites, they must enter the URL address in their browser.
 This will take them to the lobby or entrance of the web page (which is called the “index.html”).